 With a pre-treatment of Glyphosate two to three weeks prior to planting, a land manager could absolutely till, plant and cultipack food plots with one pass using the RT model.
 Imagine how much time and fuel that would save?

 One thing to remember about a rototiller, is that they aren’t disc, so they can’t be used in rocky fields.
-This implement would be best used on plots that are well established or areas with loamy soil and few rocks.
+This food-plot implement would be best used on plots that are well established or areas with loamy soil and few rocks.
 Rocks and large roots can bind and break a rototiller, so be sure to use in debris-cleared plots.

 The RT series consists of a 4-, 6- and 8-foot model.
 This is serious equipment for the serious food plotter.
 Hunt clubs and landowners with lots of food-plot acres can save time and money with a more efficient system for planting.
 Check out Ranew’s to learn more.